Rebuilding the Public Square

 We are dedicated to getting our findings into the hands of Canadians and using them to inform the development of digital literacy tools and training in partnership with the Democratic Engagement Exchange.
 The project will aim to activate new leaders and rebuild trust in institutions by creating opportunities that will make the findings accessible to a wide range of various communities through:

 convening forums for established and new leaders to engage with and debate how best to rebuild the public square online

 developing and sharing online and print multilingual materials and tools for digital and civic literacy, including how to spot “fake news” and be an effective and engaged digital citizen

-providing training, marketing, and support to over 400 national, regional and local community-based organizations to adopt these tools in their civic engagement work leading up the federal election
+providing training, marketing, and support to over 1,000 national, regional and local community-based organizations to adopt these tools in their civic engagement work leading up the federal election

 evaluating the impact on Canadians’ attitudes and behaviours accessing these tools